omagarwal2002/Smart-Speech-Analysis-Minor1/README.md

 In the repository files present are as follows:

 --> previous models : This folder contains all the previosly trained models and the .ipynb files that contains the codes of their training.
-These are the models that are trained on some single dataset like TESS, RAVDESS, CREMA or our initial custom dataset which was the combinantion of these three datasets.
+These are the models that are trained on some single dataset like TESS, RAVDESS, CREMA-D or our initial custom dataset which was the combinantion of these three datasets.

 --> previous predictions : This folder contains the .csv files of predictions made by previos models on different datasets.